Cigarette Smoking Facts

 - chronic obstructive pulmonary disease (COPD) (Emphysema and chronic asthmatic bronchitis)

 Second Hand Smoking Facts

-Twenty percent of children who have asthma actually have more severe asthma attacks due to second-hand smoke.
-Even adults with asthma are more apt to flare if they are subjected to second-hand smoke.
+Twenty percent of children who have asthma have more severe asthma attacks due to second-hand smoke.
+Even adults with asthma are more apt to flare if subjected to second-hand smoke

 Lung Cancer PhotosClick thumbnail to view full-size

 Even John Quincy Adams, back in the 1700s, knew smoking was bad for you.
 After his three-month-long struggle to quit smoking, he was quoted saying: